nerves-project/nerves/docs/Getting Started.md

 > #### More than one SD cards or disk images? {: .tip}
 >
-> `mix firmware.burn` may fail to correctly detect your SD card, for example,
+> `mix firmware.burn` may fail to correctly detect your SD card if you have
-> if you have more than one SD card inserted or you have disk images mounted.
+> more than one SD card inserted or you have disk images mounted.
+>
 > If this happens, you can specify the intended device by passing the
 > `-d <device>` argument to the command.
 For example
 > `mix firmware.burn -d /dev/rdisk3`